JayThibs/OperationalizingMachineLearning/README.md

 4. Enable logging: After deploying we'll enable application insights to monitor and check logs of model behaviour.

-5. Documentation: In this step we'll swagger document for the deployed model so that anyone can run using UI.
+5. Documentation: In this step we'll create swagger document for the deployed model so that anyone can run using UI.

-6. Consume model endpoints: In this step we'll write a python script in which we'll use the model endpoint get inference.
+6. Consume model endpoints: In this step we'll write a python script in which we'll use the model endpoint to get inference.

 7. Create and publish a pipeline: In this step we'll create a pipeline of all step (excluding step 4 and 5) and publish it on Azure so that one can use pipeline on new data and run experiment doing manually.